 The BK2 Campanion was designed by Ethan Becker, the famous outdoorsman who has built up an impressive reputation for making ultra-tough knives with highly functional blades.
 Ethan Becker founded Becker Knife and Tool Corporation in the early 1980s to design high quality tactical and survival knives.

-At first the BK2 Campanion looks like a mid-range belt knife but when you pick it up and you feel it’s weight, you realize that it is a beefy beast of a knife.
+At first, the BK2 Campanion looks like a mid-range belt knife but when you pick it up and you feel its weight, you realize that it is a beefy beast of a knife.
 The knife has a total length of 10.5 inches and weighs exactly 1 pound, which is a lot of weight for a knife of this length.
-The Bk2 Campanion has a strong extended tang that sticks out of the bottom of the handle.
-The knife has an excellent balance.

 The blade of the Bk2 Campanion is forged from 1095 chromium-vanadium high carbon steel, which has an advantage over normal 1095 carbon steel with slightly better sharpness retention and ductility, due to the introduction of chromium and vanadium in the alloy.
 It has a Rockwell Hardness of 56-58.